 Today, parents of Abraham Lincoln Traditional School students have experienced the satisfaction of realizing the fulfillment of an immense vision.
 This school provides a learning environment for their children that:

-- stresses high academic standards and student achievement; - is free of programs that are unrelated to academic subjects; and - Develops traditional values like honesty, integrity and patriotism for their country.
+- Stresses high academic standards and student achievement; and - Develops traditional values like honesty, integrity and patriotism for their country.

 TELEPHONE NUMBERS